 What if you have an older shotgun?

 If you have an older shotgun marked 123MAG, it may be used with CIP-approved cartridges marked 12/76.
 In addition, there is a further standard of proof for High Performance steel shot cartridges.
-High Performance steel may only be used in guns that are marked with the CIP-approved eur-de-lis symbol.
-If you are in any doubt as to the suitability of your gun for use with a particular cartridge, consult a competent gunsmith.
+High Performance steel may only be used in guns that are marked with the CIP-approved fleur-de-lis symbol.
+Of course, if you are uncertain whether your gun is suitable for using with a particular cartridge, you should consult a gunsmith.